Papers & Inks

 Brightness, whiteness, weight, opacity, size…who knew there were so many factors to consider when choosing the best type of quality paper for your print project?
 Here are the basic variables to keep in mind:

 - Quality: Paper quality is given as a number, Number 1 being the highest quality and Number 5 the lowest.
 Newsprint is an example of a Number 5 sheet.
 Only the highest quality projects, such as fine art posters, use a Number 1 sheet.
 HOP does most printing on Number 2, and some Number 3 sheets.

 - Opacity: The amount of light that passes through a sheet of paper.
 This is related in part to the weight (or thickness) of paper.

-- Weight: Paper weight is measured by the ream (500 sheets), in the paper’s basic size.
+- Weight: The paper’s weight is measured by the ream (500 sheets), in the paper’s basic size.
 For example, copy paper’s basic size might be 8 1/2″ x 11″, while paper used to make business cards is 20″ x 26″.
 A 65 lb. cover stock, for example, which might be used for business cards, has the same thickness as 120 lb. text stock, which might be used for the pages of a brochure.

 - Finish: A gloss finish offers the ultimate in reproduction detail, while dull and matte finishes make reading large quantities of text easier.